2024 Wisconsin State Assembly election

 District 47

 Incumbent Democrat Jimmy Anderson declined to seek re-election, instead making an unsuccessful run for Wisconsin Senate in Wisconsin's 16th Senate district.
 Two Democrats filed to succeed him, former Fitchburg alderman Randy Udell and Fitchburg alderman Joe Maldonado.
-Udell defeated Maldonado in the primary and is running unopposed in the general election.
+Udell defeated Maldonado in the primary and was unopposed in the general election.

 District 47 Democratic primary[146]